ZhangNingSAU/Spring-2022-CSCI-270-Networks-and-DataCommunications/Slides/Chapter 6.md

 + **LOS (line of sight)**: Ideally, a wireless signal would travel directly in a straight line from its transmitter to its intended receiver.
 + **fading**: caused by obstacles.
   - causes the strength of the signal that reaches the receiver to be lower than the transmitted signal’s strength
-  - Excessive fading can cause dropped connec- tions or slow data transmission.
+  - Excessive fading can cause dropped connections or slow data transmission.
 + **attenuation**: the farther it moves away from the transmission source, the more it weakens.(wireless signal can be amplified by wireless range extender)
   - wireless range extender